mattbierner/blog.mattbierner.com/_posts/2018-11-12-drip-painting.md

 ---
 layout: post
 title: "In Profile: Drip Painting"
 description: Profile of the drip
+series: in_profile
 titleImage:
     file: 'title.png'
 ---